 Any budding fundraiser will appreciate it if you can supply them with logos, photos, talking points, links, and other content to use to build their giving pages and promote to their networks.
 The less work they have to do, the better!
 Consider creating a comprehensive library of content that you can access as needed whenever a P2P opportunity arises.
 This can include templates for social media posts and emails, with variations on each for the type of fundraiser who will utilize them.

 The power of these four groups is that they can lead with “I’m a donor,” “I’m a volunteer,” “I’m a board member,” etc., which adds instant credibility to the campaign.
 If you want to venture out even further, consider former employees and service recipients as potential fundraisers as well.

-With any P2P campaign, be sure to thank them for taking on the responsibility of creating and running the fundraiser.
+For any individuals that conduct P2P fundraising during a crisis, be sure to thank them for taking on the responsibility of creating and running the fundraiser.
 Don’t forget to log any interactions, campaign details, and soft credits on their profile in your CRM.
 This will help you build lists of potential P2P fundraisers for your next campaign or need!

 Who have you asked to run a P2P campaign for your organization?
 Let me know in the comments below!

 Steven Shattuck is Chief Engagement Officer at Bloomerang and Executive Director of Launch Cause.
 A prolific writer and speaker, Steven is a contributor to “Fundraising Principles and Practice: Second Edition” and volunteers his time on the Project Work Group of the Fundraising Effectiveness Project and is an AFP Center for Fundraising Innovation (CFI) committee member.